tonyjie/graph_vis/README.md

 # Graph Visualization
+The goal is to get the visualization of the graph.
+- Input: the graph G = (V, E).
+We can get the *real distance* between each node (here is the shortest distance in the graph).
+Then we want our visualization graph to be as close as possible to the *real distance* guidance.
+- Output: each node is assigned a coordinate (X, Y).

 ## Code
 - `python graphdraw.py`
-It would run the original paper's algorithm.
+It would run [the original paper's algorithm](https://github.com/jxz12/s_gd2/blob/master/jupyter/main.ipynb).
 It is just simple math without Pytorch implementation.
 It is not involved with gradient computing.

 - `python torch_sgd.py`
 Implement the algorithm in Pytorch.
 It is fixed to be BATCH_SIZE = 1.
 The computation should be the same with the original algorithm.
 The stress function is regarded as the loss function, and `.backward()` is called to get the gradient for each term.
 Each time we update a pair of nodes.